ACI 318 Concrete Beam Flexural Strength Calculator

 What units are supported?

 US Customary (in, psi, kip·ft) and SI (mm, MPa, kN·m).
-You can switch units any time; values convert automatically.
+You can switch units at any time and see the equivalent moments.

 No. Use this tool for preliminary checks and education.
-Perform full code checks (shear, serviceability, detailing, development length, minimum/maximum steel) for final design.
+Perform full code checks (shear, serviceability, detailing, development length, minimum/maximum steel) for final design approval.